somnambulist-tech/sync-it/readme.md

 Multiple group names can be set on each tasks under the `groups:` entry.
 This will allow start/stop to work with all those tasks tagged with that group name.
 For example: a web app with a JavaScript build pipeline may have many tasks.
 These can now be grouped into app/build making it easier to start/stop in one go.

+SyncIt should work with any of the Mutagen.io transports however please note that tasks are not started via an interactive process, therefore you will not be prompted for any passwords.
+If you need to use SSH to sync changes be sure to set up SSH key login to avoid the need for passwords.

 #### Docker Containers